Heat pumps buyer’s guide: How to choose the right heat pump for your home

 Flued gas log fires

 For the look of a fire without the hassle, consider a flued gas log fire.
 Gas fires have the edge over wood heaters on several counts, burning cleaner, more efficiently and – gas prices permitting – more cheaply than wood.
 These space heaters can be retrofitted to most homes with or without an existing masonry fireplace.
 However, installation of a flued gas fire must be left to the experts.
-Graham advises engaging a suitably qualified installer, whose work complies with the relevant New Zealand standards.
+Graham advises engaging a suitably qualified installer, whose work complies with the relevant Australian standards.

 There's a plethora of outdoor electric heater models, which range in style, performance, colour and mounting options, says Greg Trezise, Heatstrip national sales manager.
 “There are lots of easy-installation options, the running costs are competitive and, unlike gas units, you don't have to worry about running out of fuel,” he says.